 Currently, the funding goal for Downstate Police/Fire pension funds is to reach 90% funded by Municipal Fiscal Year (MFY) 2040.
-When determining the required minimum employer contributions, which are calculated as a level percentage of payroll, the projected unit credit actuarial cost method shall be used.
+When determining the required minimum employer contributions, which are calculated as a level percentage of payroll, the Projected Unit Credit actuarial cost method shall be used (HA 1 had prescribed the Entry Age method).

-SB 1937, HA 1, expands the funding target year (the amortization period) to MFY 2055 and requires switching from the current projected unit credit actuarial cost method to the entry age normal cost method.
+SB 1937, HA 2, expands the funding target year (the amortization period) to MFY 2055.